spacelift-io/examples/README.md

 ## Checking Out a Single Example

 You can checkout only the examples you want by using a [sparse checkout](https://git-scm.com/docs/git-sparse-checkout).
-The following example shows how checkout only the example you want.
+The following example shows how checkout only the example you want.t

 ```bash
 $ mkdir examples && cd examples